|Applicant Competition||Very Low|

 |Less than 18||Low||<74%|

-You will need above average high school grades to get into Martin Luther College.
+Applicants require above average high school grades to get into MLC.
 The average high school GPA of the admitted freshman class at Martin Luther College was 3.49 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #14 in Minnesota for highest average GPA.
 If your high school grades are above the average 3.49 GPA, you have a very good chance of being admitted as MLC accepts 89% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|